nuxeo/nuxeo-drive/nxdrive/updater/README.md

             dmg: ...
             exe: ...

+    4.0.0:
+        min_all:
+            '7.10': '7.10-HF47'
+            '8.10': '8.10-HF37'
+            '9.10': '9.10-HF20'
+            '10.3': '10.3-SNAPSHOT'
+            '10.10': '10.10'
+        type: beta
+        checksum:
+            algo: MD5
+            dmg: ...
+            exe: ...

 Each entry describes a version with:

 - `type`: the release type, either an `archive`, a `beta` or a `release`. **Mandatory**.
 - `checksum`: list of checksums for related files. **Mandatory**.
   - `algo`: the algorithm used, it must be one of the [hashlib](https://docs.python.org/2/library/hashlib.html) module (will use SHA256 by default).
   - `dmg`: the checksum of the file `.dmg`. **Mandatory** if you provide a macOS installer.
   - `exe`: the checksum of the file `.exe`. **Mandatory** if you provide a Windows installer.
-- `min`: the minimum Nuxeo version required for this release to work with. **Mandatory**.
+- `min`: the minimum Nuxeo version required for this release to work with. **Not recommanded, use min_all**.
+- `min_all`: equivalent to `min` but with a finer grain. **Mandatory**.
 - `max`: the maximum Nuxeo version required for this release to work with.
 If not defined, Drive will consider the current Nuxeo version as acceptable to work with.
+Not recommanded, use max_all.
+- `max_all`: equivalent to `max` but with a finer grain.

-`min` and `max` can take a Hot Fix (HF) version, helpful to isolate some versions.
+`min`, `min_all`, `max` and `max_all` can take a Hot Fix (HF) version, helpful to isolate some versions.
+Defined versions are **inclusive**.

 Notes:

 - When a version is very old, and if you consider the file is growing too big, you can easily remove entries that are archived;
 - A version not listed can physically exist on the server but the reverse is not true: if a version is listed, files must exist on the server.
+- Versions set **are not effective**.
+They are listed for information only as there is no way to retrieve the exact server version at the time.

 ### Client

 When setting the `update-site-url` or `beta-update-site-url` parameter, it must point to `https://example.org/drive-updates/`, also:

 - You do not specify `/beta` or `/release` at the end of the URL, Drive will compute the final URL depending on set options;
 - Of course, if you are using a specific domain name where the tree is at the root, use only `https://example.org/`;
 - The trailing slash is **not** mandatory.

 Process:

 1. Fetch the file `versions.yml` from the defined URL in `update-site-url` (or `beta-update-site-url`);
 2. Find the latest version sorted by `type` and the current Nuxeo version;
-3. If the "Auto-update" option is not checked or if there is no bound engine, stop there;
+3. If the "Auto-update" option is not checked, stop there;
 4. Download the version specific to the current OS (`.dmg` for macOS, `.exe` for Windows, ... ) into a temporary folder;
 5. Verify the checksum of the downloaded file.